justindujardin/mathy/website/docs/examples/swarm_solver.md

 ## Swarm Solver

-Now that we've setup a masked action selector and a batch-capable environment for planning with many walkers, we can put it all together and use the power of the Fractal Monte Carlo swarm to find a path to our desired solution.
+Now that we've set up a masked action selector and a batch-capable environment for planning with many walkers, we can put it all together and use the power of the Fractal Monte Carlo swarm to find a path to our desired solution.

 ```python